 - DO ease into deeper questions.
 Begin with the “Starter” questions below to get the conversation flowing, and then use the “Deeper” questions to transition between small talk and real conversation.

 - DO understand the context of your conversation.
-Questions that are appropriate for an interview or a professional setting can seem too aggressive on a date.
+Interview questions or questions that are appropriate for a professional setting can seem too aggressive on a date.

 - DO give the other person some time to warm up.
-Many people feel uncomfortable talking with new people in the beginning, so it’s best to give them some time to relax and fall into more natural conversation patterns.
+Many people feel uncomfortable talking with new a new person in the beginning, so it’s best to give them some time to relax and fall into more natural conversation patterns.

 - DON’T beat a dead horse if your conversation “partner” isn’t pulling their weight in the conversation.
 DO make the best of it and keep asking questions if the situation requires it – you’re seated next to your narcissistic boss at a business dinner or you need to entertain a client.